UdSAES/dwd-csv-helper/README.md

 # dwd-csv-helper
-`dwd-csv-helper` is a tiny helper package to extract timeseries data from .csv- and .kmz-files that have been downloaded by the `dwd_data_crawler` service.
+`dwd-csv-helper` is a tiny helper package to extract timeseries data from .csv- and .kmz-files that have been downloaded by the [microservice `dwd_data_crawler`](https://github.com/UdSAES/dwd_data_crawler).

 The package is being developed and maintained by the [Chair of Automation and Energy Systems](https://www.uni-saarland.de/en/lehrstuhl/frey/start.html) at the [Saarland University](https://www.uni-saarland.de/nc/en/home.html).